michaelkyu/ddot/README.md

 Aaron Gary, Jing Chen, Barry Demchak, Dexter Pratt, Trey Ideker.
 "A swiss-army knife for hierarchical modeling of biological systems." (in review)

-# Help

-Please post any questions or issues to the DDOT forum at https://groups.google.com/forum/#!forum/ontology